hanford/pipe-fns/README.md

 [![npm package][npm-badge]][npm]

-Easily pipe functions, similar to the [propposed pipeline operator](https://github.com/tc39/proposal-pipeline-operator) but with a more familiar syntax
+Easily pipe functions, similar to the [proposal pipeline operator](https://github.com/tc39/proposal-pipeline-operator) but with a more familiar syntax

 ### Usage